-TA has been studied for decades, with myriad systems, tools, and algorithms [4]-[9] developed to serve different types of purposes, such as traffic measurement, traffic engineering, anomaly detection, and network surveillance.
-In early development of TA, traditional TA approaches were mainly designed for network traffic measurement/forecast [10]-[12], anomaly detection [13], and basic traffic classification [14].
-These approaches are usually rule-based, statistics-based, or clusteringbased, can separate traffic of different network protocols or conduct basic modeling of traffic flow changes.
-Later, with the adoption of cutting-edge data processing techniques and algorithms, such as harnessing the power of machine learning on big data, TA is able to deduce more information from network traffic data regarding application-layer activities, finegrained user behaviors, and message content.
-For instance, researchers have developed advanced TA techniques to detect application-layer threats, infer the specific websites that people are visiting over HTTPS, or even dig users' private data from network-layer knowledge.
-We define such advanced TA techniques as fine-grained traffic analysis (FGTA), the process of application-layer behavior modeling, fine-grained user activities inferring, or traffic content decoding, only through linklayer or network-layer traffic data, with or without encryptions.
+TA has been studied for decades, with myriad systems, tools, and algorithms [4]-[10] developed to serve different types of purposes, such as traffic measurement, traffic engineering, anomaly detection, and network surveillance.
+In early development of TA, traditional TA approaches were mainly designed for basic network traffic measurement/forecast [11]-[13], anomaly detection [14], and coarse-grained traffic classification [15].
+These approaches are usually rule-based, statistics-based, sketch-based [16], [17] or clustering-based, can separate traffic of different network protocols or conduct basic modeling of traffic flow changes.
+Later, with the advancement of the Internet and the growing complexity of network traffic, a deeper level of network visibility became necessary.
+For instance, application-layer visibility is crucial for measuring application usage, conducting application security inspections, and monitoring fine-grained network events.
+Similarly, visibility above the application layer is vital for modeling user behavior, analyzing user experiences, and performing content analysis.
+As a result, researchers and developers are evolving traditional TA into the more sophisticated fine-grained traffic analysis (FGTA), enabling the extraction of more granular insights from network traffic data.
+In this paper, we define FGTA as a type of advanced TA techniques that focus on deducing information on or above the application layer from network traffic data.
+These processes utilize only link-layer or network-layer traffic data and are applicable regardless of whether the traffic data is encrypted.